FunnelKit

 The default WooCommerce checkout is a conversion leak.
 Going towards Product Page → Cart Page → Checkout → Order Received forces buyers through four page loads, three redirects, and a dozen-plus form fields.

-Baymard Institute data shows it's costing the average store close to 70% of its potential orders.
+Baymard Institute data show it's costing the average store nearly 70% of its potential orders.

 A WooCommerce one page checkout fixes this by collapsing the entire purchase into a single screen.